Jamster3000/Joan-smart-assistant/README.md

 - api64.ipify - Get's the user's IP address.
 - ipapi - This is used to get the user's IP data, which includes their current location.

+> [!WARNING]
+> While in the development phase the API keys are visible in the code and can be used easily.
+Many of these API's have limited usage every `week/month`.

 ## Modules/libraries that are required to be installed:
 - Pandas